danielsada/danielsada.tech/content/blog/cloud-services-dos.md

 Once you have those analytics, you can scale on any dimension, proactively and reactively change machines, databases, connections or other resources.

-This requieres a really good system, or ML prowness, which then makes it more interesting in the sense that the investment is really high, and the return is high on a massive scale.
+This requires a really good system, or ML prowess, which then makes it more interesting in the sense that the investment is really high, and the return is high on a massive scale.

 # This is it!

- I'm certainly not an expert in any of these, and I'm starting my carreer, but this list of priorities per stages would have saved me a lot of headaches in the past.
+ I'm certainly not an expert in any of these, and I'm starting my career, but this list of priorities per stages would have saved me a lot of headaches in the past.

  I'm really interested in hearing from you: what would you add to this list?
 Comment down below or in HN.